Trinity Bible Church Statement of Faith

 The Eternal State: We believe that the souls of those who have trusted in the Lord Jesus Christ for salvation do at death immediately pass into His presence, and there remain in conscious bliss until the resurrection of the body at the Rapture.

 This is when spirit, soul, and body reunited shall be associated with Him forever in glory.
 The souls of unbelievers, however, remain after death in conscious misery, until the final judgment of the Great White Throne, at the close of the Millennium.
 At that time they shall be cast into the Lake of Fire, not to be annihilated, but to be punished with everlasting torment, eternally separated from the presence of the Lord and from the glory of His power.

-1. This Church is a nondenominational Church, not affiliated with or responsible to any other religious organization; however, this Church may from time to time form alliances with other groups of Believers for specific, limited purposes, such as the publication of Christian literature, conduct of joint services, co-sponsorship of missionaries, or exchange of workers.
+1. This Church is a nondenominational Church, not responsible to any other religious organization; however, this Church may from time to time form alliances with other groups of Believers for specific, limited purposes, such as the publication of Christian literature, conduct of joint services, co-sponsorship of missionaries, or exchange of workers.

 2. No political campaigning or petition circulation will be permitted on Church property.